Leodmanx2/Phantom-Drive-WT/README.md

 Phantom Drive is the working title of a game based on the anime series *Gen'ei wo Kakeru Taiyou.*

+In reality this project is more of a game engine upon which eventually a game will be built.
+It was begun primarily as a learning exercise, and consequently goes through periods of inactivity as I explore architectural options.

 Download
 --------